Chouriki Sentai Ohranger

-Chouriki Sentai Ohranger (超力戦隊オーレンジャー, Chōriki Sentai Ōrenjā) is a Japanese tokusatsu television series and the 19th installment in the long-running Super Sentai metaseries of superhero programs and celebrated the franchise's 20th anniversary.
+Chouriki Sentai Ohranger (超力戦隊オーレンジャー, Chōriki Sentai Ōrenjā) is a Japanese television tokusatsu series broadcast by TV Asahi.
+The series is the nineteenth installment of Super Sentai.
+Directed by Shōhei Tōjō, Masato Tsujino, Takeshi Ogasawara, Hiroshi Butsuda, Yoshiaki Kobayashi, Ryuta Tasaki, it stars Masaru Shishido, Kunio Masaoka, Masashi Goda, Ayumi Asō, Tamao Satō, Shōji Yamaguchi and Hiroshi Miyauchi.
 It aired from March 3, 1995, to February 23, 1996, replacing Ninja Sentai Kakuranger and was replaced by Gekisou Sentai Carranger.
 It is the second ancient civilization–themed Super Sentai, preceded by Dai Sentai Goggle-V. Its footage was used in the American series Power Rangers Zeo (the closing credits of Zeo referred to it as "O Rangers").

 In May 2016, Shout!
-Factory release "Chouriki Sentai Ohranger: The Complete Series" on DVD in North America in November 2016.
+Factory released "Chouriki Sentai Ohranger: The Complete Series" on DVD in North America in November 2016.
 Ohranger was released on DVD in North America on November 1, 2016.
 This is the fourth Super Sentai set to be released in North America.
 In addition on September 8, 2017, Shout! streamed the series on their website.